 How to Be Confident – They are Calm

 If you’re plagued by anxiety or worry regularly, it might be because you’re lacking confidence.
 All these negative emotions are based on one thing: fear.
 Confidence is the ultimate fear-buster.
 Anxious about driving?
 The confident driver knows they are capable of handling the car under any condition and can manage even the unexpected when it comes up.
 Worried about finances?
 The confident person knows what’s in their bank account, has a good sense of when and where they’ll be paid next, and has a handle on the bills.
-It’s no wonder the confident person is less stressed!
+It’s no wonder a confident person is less stressed!

-If this was how you lived moment by moment – when the horrific and unexpected comes along, think how much more energy and brainpower you will be able to lean into?
+If this was how you lived moment by moment – when the horrific and unexpected comes along, think how much more energy and brainpower you will be able to lean into.

 Push Yourself – How to be Confident

 In knowing they’ve accomplished things before (and they have), a confident person tends to look forward to the next challenge and the next opportunity to do something interesting.
 They have a tendency to want to see over the next horizon and explore more just to find out where the boundaries are.
 The funny thing?
 The more they push, the less likely they are to find those boundaries.
 This leads to exponential growth, which in turn, leads to more confidence.
 It’s an astounding cycle.